 - Let dry completely before removing the newspaper and wearing!

 Use the hashtag #olympicfamilydevotions when you share your pictures on social media and encourage other families to join the fun

 Optional Questions to Discuss while you do this craft:

 - What sport would you want to participate in if you went to the Olympics?

 - What sport do you think I would participate in if I went to the Olympics?

 - Do you think Jesus would go to the Olympics?
 Why or why not?

-- What Olympic sport are you most looking forward to watching this summer?
+- What Olympic sport are you most looking forward to watching?
 And why?